2019 Disney World Crowd Predictions: When to Go & Avoiding Star Wars Land Lines

-Walt Disney World’s unexpected August opening of Star Wars: Galaxy’s Edge has thrown a monkey wrench into crowd calendars, upsetting many vacation planners in the process.
-In this post, we’ll offer revised predictions for the best and worst months to visit for the remainder of 2019 in terms of crowds and wait times.
-At the end, we’ll also pick three weeks we’d visit depending upon our priorities.
+Walt Disney World’s early opening of Star Wars: Galaxy’s Edge has upended crowd calendars, upsetting many vacation planners in the process.
+Here we’ll offer predictions for the best and worst months to visit for the remainder of 2019, which we’ve revised following the announced date for Rise of the Resistance.
+At the end, we’ll also pick three weeks we’d visit.
+(Last updated July 13, 2019.)

 Initially, I was going to simply update our 2019 Best & Worst Months to Visit Walt Disney World post to account for Star Wars: Galaxy’s Edge.
 However, that post takes a more holistic approach to rankings based upon weather, special events, entertainment, and more.
 Crowds are just one factor used to rank the months.